 WEAP can automatically delineate catchments and rivers (using digital elevation data), calculate land area (disaggregated by elevation band and land cover), download historical climate data for each catchment (by elevation band) and create a climate summary background map layer.
 This will greatly simply the process of setting up and modeling catchment hydrology.
 WEAP will automatically download global datasets for elevation, land cover and climate as needed.

 HydroSHEDS digital elevation data is based on high-resolution elevation data obtained during a Space Shuttle flight for NASA's Shuttle Radar Topography Mission (SRTM).
 ESA-CCI-LC land cover data comes from the MEdium Resolution Imaging Spectrometer (MERIS) satellite and PROBA-V and a combination of AVHRR and SPOT-VGT data to create a complete land cover classification sequence that covers the period between 1992 and 2015 (24 years) with a spatial resolution of 300m.
-The Princeton historical climate dataset blends reanalysis data with observations to create global daily and monthly data of temperature, precipitation and wind speed for 1948-2010, at a 0.25 degree spatial resolution.
+The Princeton historical climate dataset blends reanalysis data with observations to create global daily and monthly data of temperature, precipitation, relative humidity and wind speed for 1948-2014, at a 0.25 degree spatial resolution.

 Catchment Delineation mode is best used when you are first setting up your model, before you have added any WEAP elements to your schematic.
 Make sure you have first set your area boundaries, as these can determine the extent of the basins WEAP will create.
 Next, from the menu, choose Schematic, Catchment Delineation Mode, or right click on the main map and choose Catchment Delineation Mode.
 Alternatively, if you drag a catchment from the WEAP legend onto the schematic, WEAP will ask you if you want to define this catchment using Catchment Delineation mode.
 (This requires all GIS layers to use the WGS84 (latitude-longitude) projection.)
 A panel will appear on the right side of the Schematic, with various information and settings.